 QA, as stated in paragraph #1, should know the application better than anyone else on the team.
 This means that QA also has a greater understanding of the objectives of the application and the target audience than anyone, perhaps even including the client.

-In this case, QA should not just check the application for bugs, but also suggest ideas on how to make the application more convenient and easier for the end user.
+In this case, QA should not just check the application for bugs, but also suggest ideas on how to make the application more convenient and easier for the end-user.
+The QA should decide when test automation is required or when manual testing is better suited for the task.

 The key to understanding the application and its goals is communication.
 Whether it is communication with the client, discussion of the new task with the developer, or brainstorming with the Product Manager, QA should not be afraid to speak, share opinions, and ask questions.